 Our guarantee is canceled if you do not notify us about a problem within 2 hours of the first attempted delivery.
-This includes delivery times to a UPS Center when picking up an order.
+This includes delivery times to a UPS Delivery Location when picking up an order.
 We will do our best to help, but we also need you to do your part promptly.
 Many times we can prevent further problems if given the opportunity.

 Fish Acclimation Procedures after Receiving your Shipped Fish: If your shipped fish arrived alive but look a little ragged, do not be alarmed.
 Many of the varieties (especially blacks) show damage from handling more readily.
 They tend to easily lose scales and some get split fins during the handling process.
 The blushing angelfish's more delicate fins are very susceptible to higher bacterial levels and their fins will sometimes disintegrate under these conditions.
 Don't worry though, if this happens they will quickly heal and should look great again in a week or two of good care.

 Drip System for Acclimating Fish: Start a siphon from the aquarium they are going into, through an airline tubing, into the acclimation bucket.
 Put an airline valve in-line to control the drip-rate.
 If you don't have an airline valve, then you can tie a knot in the airline and tighten or loosen it to control the drip.